dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 Finally, rendering operates slightly differently when two planes have both been blitted, and one lies atop the other.
 See **notcurses_render(3)** for more information.

+# PIXEL BLITTING

+Some terminals support pixel-based output, either via Sixel or some bespoke mechanism.
+Checking for Sixel support requires interrogating the terminal and reading a response.
+This takes time, and will never complete if the terminal doesn't respond.
+Before **NCBLIT_PIXEL** can be used, it is thus necessary to check for support with **notcurses_check_pixel_support**.
+If this function has not successfully returned, attempts to use **NCBLIT_PIXEL** will fall back to **NCBLIT_3x2** (or fail, if **NCVISUAL_OPTION_NODEGRADE** is used).

 # RETURN VALUES